Updated 8/22/2024

 Data Editing

-In the Data Editing screen, you can enter and edit data.
+The Data Editing screen is where you input and edit data.

 (1) Layer Name